 After I had scratched the startup itch, I went back into retirement mode after my wife left her day job in 2015.
 Finally, I had someone I loved who has as much free time as me.

 For two years, we aggressively traveled the world.
 Then our son was born in 2017 and it was back to making more money online.
 Our monthly healthcare bill ballooned from ~$300/month to ~$1,750/month.

 Despite a lot of pushback about the Financial Samurai Safe Withdrawal Rate Formula, I'm pleased to say Vanguard, the behemoth money manager, agrees with the direction of my thesis.

 A year after I introduced my safe withdrawal rate formula, Vanguard came out with its 10-year forecast for stocks, bonds, and inflation.
+Vanguard's return assumptions are much lower than the average historical returns.
 Have a look below.

 The Vanguard Capital Markets Model has calculated only a 4.02% annual return for U.S. stocks, a 1.31% annual return for U.S. bonds, and 1.58% for inflation over the next 10 years.

 If you have a portfolio mix in retirement of 60% stocks and 40% bonds, your portfolio may return just 2.93% a year if Vanguard's forecasts come true.

 Therefore, if you plan to retire early with a potential 50-year retirement ahead of you, you may have to: